-Preeclampsia is sudden high blood pressure during pregnancy that can damage the liver or kidneys.
-Lp(a) levels increase even further, possibly as the body’s attempt at injury repair.
+Preeclampsia is a condition in which pregnant women develop high blood pressure during pregnancy that can damage the liver or kidneys.
+Lp(a) levels increase in preeclampsia, possibly as the body’s attempt at injury repair.
 In severe cases of preeclampsia, Lp(a) drop, likely because its reserves are emptied [21, 22].

 People with an underactive thyroid often have high lipoprotein(a) levels, possibly because they produce more Lp(a) while breaking down less.
 Treatment with thyroid hormones restores their levels to normal [23, 24, 25, 26].

 Men with low testosterone levels have higher Lp(a) levels and are at an increased risk of heart disease.
-Testosterone replacement therapy, even in men with normal testosterone levels, decreases Lp(a) [27, 28, 29, 30, 31].
+Studies suggest that testosterone replacement therapy, even in men with normal testosterone levels, decreases Lp(a) [27, 28, 29, 30, 31].

 Turner syndrome is a genetic condition that can severely damage the ovaries and drastically reduce estrogen levels.
 Lp(a) levels are frequently high in women with Turner syndrome .

 In menopause, Lp(a) levels increase due to the large drop in estrogen.
 In a study of 1.4k women, those in menopause had 8% greater Lp(a) levels.
-Estrogen replacement therapy reduces Lp(a) levels in menopausal women [35, 36, 37, 38, 39, 40].
+Researchers found that estrogen replacement therapy reduces Lp(a) levels in menopausal women [35, 36, 37, 38, 39, 40].